 MetroPlan Orlando will develop a CMP Performance Scorecard to monitor and manage the Congestion Management Process.
 Performance scorecards will be updated semiannually to provide an illustration of the progress the region has made toward achieving the targets noted in Table 44.
-Several agencies throughout the country have advanced to

-Figure 18: Sample Performance Scorecard for Safety and Security Goal Area

-Perforn nance Measure Previous Current Target Goal Met?
-Trend Number of Fa atality, Serious Injury, ar nd Total Crashes by / mode Fatal crashes 173 179 0 × × Serious crashes 1,594 1,374 0 × $\overline{\checkmark}$ 1-1 Total crashes 67,641 69,960 0 × × Fatal crashes 13 15 0 × × 4 Serious crashes 619 576 0 × $\overline{\checkmark}$ Total crashes 720 706 0 × $\overline{\checkmark}$ • Fatal crashes 84 125 0 × × Serious crashes 772 632 0 × $\overline{\checkmark}$ Total crashes 908 824 0 × \checkmark Crash Rate fo r Fatality, Serious Injury , and Total Crashe s per 100 million v ehicle miles tra veled - Fatal crashes 0.7 0.8 0 × × Serious crashes 6.8 5.8 0 × $\overline{\checkmark}$ • • Total crashes 289.1 293.2 0 × × Emergency R esponse Time (min) 8.9 7.5 30(60) × $\overline{\checkmark}$ Clearance Tir ne (min) 69.7 63.8 60 × $\overline{\checkmark}$ √ to wards goal 🗴 away from goal + ınchanged since last report
+Several agencies throughout the country have advanced to using an online, easily accessible and trackable approach, and some have advanced to monitoring congestion on a real-time basis.
+MetroPlan Orlando staff will make the latest performance scorecards available on the agency website and will pursue development of a congestion management dashboard to make real-time congestion-related and other system data available to the public.
+Figure 18 shows a sample Performance Scorecard for the Safety and Security goal area.

+Performance Measure Previous Current Target Goal Met?
+Trend

+Number of Fatality, Serious Injury, and Total Crashes by mode

+Fatal crashes 173 179 0 × ×

+Serious crashes 1,594 1,374 0 × \checkmark

+Total crashes 67,641 69,960 0 × ×

+À Fatal crashes 13 15 0 × ×

+Serious crashes 619 576 0 × \checkmark

+Total crashes 720 706 0 × \checkmark

+"Ân Fatal crashes 84 125 0 × ×

+Serious crashes 772 632 0 × \checkmark

+Total crashes 908 824 0 × \checkmark

+Crash Rate for Fatality, Serious Injury, and Total Crashes per 100 million vehicle miles traveled

+- Fatal crashes 0.7 0.8 0 × ×

+Serious crashes 6.8 5.8 0 × \checkmark

+Total crashes 289.1 293.2 0 × ×

+Emergency Response Time (min) 8.9 7.5 30(60) × \checkmark

+Clearance Time (min) 69.7 63.8 60 × \checkmark

+🗹 towards goal 🗴 away from goal unchanged since last report